MihailKovachev/Razon/vault/Mathematics/Analysis/Complex Analysis/Complex Functions/index.md

 ## Domain Coloring

 Domain coloring uses colors to represent the function's values.
-The [domain](../../Functions/index.md) $\mathcal{D}$ of $f$ is illustrated on the [complex plane](../../../Algebra/Fields/Complex%20Numbers/The%20Complex%20Plane.md) and each $z \in \mathcal{D}$ is colored depending on $f(z)$.
+The [domain](../../Functions/index.md) $\mathcal{D}$ of $f$ is illustrated on the [index](../../../Algebra/Fields/The%20Complex%20Numbers/index.md#the%20complex%20plane) and each $z \in \mathcal{D}$ is colored depending on $f(z)$.

 There are multiple conventions for how colors should be assigned.
-The most common one is to use [argument](../../../Algebra/Fields/Complex%20Numbers/Argument%20of%20a%20Complex%20Number.md) of $f(z)$ to determine the hue (whether the color is red, green, blue, yellow, etc.) and the [absolute value](../../../Algebra/Fields/Complex%20Numbers/Absolute%20Value%20of%20a%20Complex%20Number.md) of $f(z)$ to determine the color's lightness.
+The most common one is to use [argument](../../../Algebra/Fields/The%20Complex%20Numbers/index.md) of $f(z)$ to determine the hue (whether the color is red, green, blue, yellow, etc.) and the [absolute value](../../../Algebra/Fields/The%20Complex%20Numbers/index.md) of $f(z)$ to determine the color's lightness.
 As the absolute value approaches zero, the color gets darker until it eventually becomes black when $f(z) = 0$.
 As the absolute value shoots off to infinity, the color gets lighter and lighter, approaching pure white.

 Here is the domain coloring plot for $\displaystyle f(z) = z^2 + \frac{1}{z}$: